Nightlord851108/Note/algorithms/tree/RedBlackTree.md

 ```

 ## Insertion
-Since red-black tree belongs to binary search tree, when we insert an element, it should satisfy: Key(L) < Key(current) < Key(R), which is similar to BST insertion.
+Since red-black tree belongs to binary search tree, when we insert an element, it should satisfy: Key(L) < Key(current) < Key(R), which is similar to BST insertion.

 However, there's more in red-black tree insertion:
-1. NIL: All pointers point to null should be point to NIL in RBT.
+1. NIL: All pointers point to null should be point to NIL in RBT.
 2. Color: Normally, we add a new node with red color.
 If the parent of the new node is a black node, it satisfy the specification of RBT, however, if the parent is a red node, we need to use rotation to satisfy RBT.

 Here we use InsertRBT() to insert a node, and InsertFixedUpRBT(), called by InsertRBT(), to fixed our tree to satisfy the specification of RBT.